prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

   :status 200 OK:
     The refund amount has been increased, the backend responds with a `MerchantRefundResponse`
-  :status 400 Bad request:
+  :status 404 Not found:
+    The order is unknown to the merchant
+  :status 409 Conflict:
-    The refund amount is not consistent: it is not bigger than the previous one.
+    The refund amount exceeds the amount originally paid

   .. ts:def:: RefundRequest